 Project duration and funding

-The innovation fund of the Federal Joint Committee (Gemeinsamer Bundesausschuss, G-BA) financially supports the project for three years with up to 6.3 million euros (start date: 1st of January 2017).
+The innovation fund of the Federal Joint Committee (Gemeinsamer Bundesausschuss, G-BA) financially supported the project for three years with up to 6.3 million euros (start date: 1st of January 2017).
+Now it will continue to be funded: The relevant contracts were officially signed by the four participating health insurance companies (AOK Rheinland/Hamburg, Techniker, BARMER and DAK GESUNDHEIT) in December 2019.

 More information (in german): www.gesundheit-bh.de